-- 17.1 Use of the fleet is restricted to official County business only. - 17.2.
-Only County employees, volunteers, or others authorized through Joint Powers Agreements (JPA) or Memorandum of Understanding (MOU) may operate any vehicle in the

-- fleet.
-Absent a formal policy, operators and passengers are restricted to County employees or those otherwise on official County business. - 17.3.
-Employees shall operate vehicles in the fleet in compliance with New Mexico traffic laws, operator licensing requirements, vehicle dimension and weight limits, County policies, and vehicle and equipment requirements. - 17.4 Use of cellular telephones is permitted if using a hands-free device.
-See Resolution 2016-47 Cell Phone Utilization - 17.5 Employees are responsible for reporting any vehicle or equipment mechanical problems, damage, or accidents to their immediate supervisor as soon as possible. - 17.6 Fleet Accidents Classifications See Appendix A
+- 17.1 Use of the fleet is restricted to official county business only. - 17.2.
+Only county employees, volunteers, or others authorized through Joint Powers Agreements (JPA) or Memorandum of Understanding (MOU) may operate any vehicle in the fleet.
+Absent a formal policy, operators and passengers are restricted to county employees or those otherwise on official county business. - 17.3 Employees shall operate vehicles in the fleet in compliance with New Mexico traffic laws, operator licensing requirements, vehicle dimension and weight limits, county policies, and vehicle and equipment requirements. - 17.4 Use of cellular telephones is permitted if using a hands free device.
+See Roosevelt County Personnel Ordinance for policy specifications. - 17.5 Employees are responsible for reporting any vehicle or equipment mechanical problems, damage, or accidents to their immediate supervisor as soon as possible. - 17.6 Fleet Accident Classifications See Appendix A